 |Death: ||Jul.
 2, 1943, Italy|

 On July 2, 1943, Major Thomas Cramer was commanding a B-24 [#42-40745] with a crew of ten.
-Lt.
-Tabor was the Navigator.
+Sergeant Pharis was the Engineer.
 They departed Benina, Libya, on an operational mission to Lecce, Italy.
 Shortly after crossing the coast of Italy, the airplane was intercepted by a German fighter, a Me 109, and a running battle ensued.
 The Me 109 riddled the bomber from its bomb bay to cockpit with machine gun and cannon fire.
 The right wing was severely damaged, number four engine was smoking, and smoke was coming from the left wing.
 The cockpit of the bomber was hit and the plane turned over and went down out of control.
 None of the crew was seen to parachute from the plane during its descent.
 Immediately after the plane crashed to the ground, it burst into flames.

 Members of the American Graves Registration Service recovered remains from a mass grave in Muro Leccesse Civilian Cemetery, and the Civilian Cemetery of Cavallino, Italy.
 These remains were re-interred in the United States Military Cemetery, Bari, Italy, with unknown designations, pending further investigations.
 Although the circumstances rendered individual identification impossible, sufficient evidence was present to determine that the unknown remains were those of the ten service members of flight #42-40745 and to warrant a group identification of the remains.
 These remains were interred in Zachary Taylor National Cemetery, Louisville, Ky. on February 15, 1950.

 B-24 Liberator, 42-40745, “Bar-A,” and crew were assigned to the 68th Squadron of the 44th Bomb Group.
 They were shot down on July 2, 1943 with no survivors.